Azure/Industrial-IoT/docs/modules/publisher-event-configuration.md

 To configure an advanced event filter you have to specify a full event filter which at minimum consists of three things:

 * The source node you want to receive events for (in the example below again the server node which has node id `i=2253`).
 * A select clause specifying which fields should be in the reported event.
+This can include a data set class field id that is then used as identifier in the dataset metadata for the dataset class.
 * A where clause specifying the filter AST.

 Here is an example of a configuration file that selects events using an advanced event filter: